-(a) Automatically fired boilers and pressure vessels shall be provided with firing mechanism controls.

-(b) Oil, gas-fired, and electrically heated boilers shall be equipped with primary (flame safeguard) safety controls, safety limit switches, and burners or electric elements that are listed and labeled with a testing laboratory recognized by the Occupational Safety and Health Administration as a nationally recognized testing laboratory (NRTL) pursuant to 29 CFR 1910.7.

-(c) Automatically fired boilers installed after January 1, 2007, shall be provided with a remote emergency fuel shut-off switch marked for easy identification.
-The remote shut-off switch shall be located outside each door of the room in which the boiler is located.
-Alternatively, the shut-off switch may be located just inside the entrance door(s) where the equipment is located.
+- (a) Automatically fired boilers and pressure vessels shall be provided with firing mechanism controls. - (b) Oil, gas-fired, and electrically heated boilers shall be equipped with primary flame safeguard safety controls, safety limit switches, and burners or electric elements that conform to the North Carolina Building Code in effect at the time of installation. - (c) Automatically fired boilers installed after January 1, 2007, shall be provided with a remote emergency fuel shut off shutdown switch marked for identification.
+The remote shut off shutdown switch shall be located outside each door of the room in which the boiler is located.
+Alternatively, the shut off shutdown switch may be located just inside the entrance door(s) where the equipment is located.
 If there is more than one door to the boiler room, there shall be a switch located at each door designed for primary emergency egress from the boiler room.
-Boilers that bear the ASME "HLW" designator are not required to be provided with a remote emergency fuel shut-off switch.
+Boilers that bear the ASME "HLW" designator are not required to be provided with a remote emergency fuel shut off shutdown switch.
+For boilers not installed in a boiler or equipment room, such as outdoors, on a roof top, or in an open indoor space, the remote emergency shutdown switch shall be accessible and located at a safe distance from the boiler.